 A board game is a complex manufacturing project that will require many hours of your time to get right.
 We know because we help creators bring their games to life all the time!
 The resources below represent lots of answers to lots of questions that we've answered over the years.
 All of the content is designed to help people move their game forward - whether they're at the very earliest searches of research or they're ready to order their game.

 No printing project is more complex than a board game.
 There are lots and lots of details to be settled – and the expense of the game is in the resolution of all of those details.
-Often times, we find that it takes months for a board game design/production project to come together.
+Often times, we find that it takes months for the final stages of a board game design/production project to come together.
 That’s because game creators want to make money with their game, and that means that they will often have to make and remake decisions to lower costs.
 Rather than play cat-and-mouse on pricing, we wrote these pages with two things in mind.
 First, we want you to have all the information about manufacturing that you can get.
 Second, we want to provide “budgetary” pricing information so that you can get a general idea quickly.

 Towards that end, we’ve written up lots of thoughts and information about custom board game manufacturing from a manufacturer’s point of view.
 Below, you’ll find sample game prices (“how much would it cost to make a game like…”) as well as “behind the veil” information about the how’s and why’s of board game prototyping, playtesting, and the reality of minimum order quantities.
 Finally, we have created a “budgetary calculator” that will allow you to configure the game of your dreams and then get a pretty good idea what it will cost to make.
 We won’t give you a final quotation until we’ve seen your artwork, but you can get a pretty good idea very quickly below.